 - Secret Beach and Roy G. Guerrero Park is a great place to spend the day.
 The FREE “beach” can get h-o-t- in the summer time (no shade!), so going in the spring is a much better idea!
 Bring a picnic, wade for awhile in the morning, and eat lunch while you dry out in the sun.
 Then, hop over to the playground at the park and play for a bit longer.
 For more beachy fun, check out our list of local beaches here.

 - Wild Basin Wilderness Preserve is suitable for all hiking skill levels, as you can make it as easy and short or challenging and long as you’d like.
 FREE (donations accepted).

 - Hike the beautiful, but more challenging, River Place Nature Trail.

 - Explore the playground and workout facilities at Great Hills Park, then head out on the beautiful hiking trail!

 - Hike the Shoal Creek Trail and play at Pease Park.

-- Big Stacy Pool is FREE and open through April 9.
-Due to geothermal water flowing from an artisian well thousands of feet below its surface, it stays a balmy 80 degrees, so you can still swim even if the weather isn’t very warm yet!
+- Big Stacy Pool is FREE and open through early April (it closes for a few weeks every spring for cleaning).
+Due to geothermal water flowing from an artesian well thousands of feet below its surface, it stays a balmy 80 degrees, so you can still swim even if the weather isn’t very warm yet!